ssc-spc-ccoe-cei/aws-guardrails-cac-solution/src/lambda/gc13_emergency_account_mgmt_approvals/README.md

 ## Overview

-This is a Lambda function that checks for the existence of an attestation letter in an S3 bucket.
+This is a Lambda function that checks for the existence of an Emergency Account Management Procedure Approvals in an S3 bucket.
 It is designed to be used by AWS Config to evaluate compliance against a custom Config rule.

 The Lambda will: